100 Updated Easy general knowledge questions and answers in English

 Are these easy general knowledge questions suitable for all age groups?

 Yes, the questions we discuss here and the information provided are suitable for all age groups.
-You can use the above questions to play with family or friends or stream them on social media.
+You can use the above easy general knowledge questions to play with family or friends or stream them on social media.

 What are some good resources for general knowledge?